mmitch/depot/README.md

  * `-default` writes a short tabular summary of your portfolio to stdout.

+ * `-verbose` writes a more detailled tabuler summary of your portfolio to stdout.

  * `-plot` calls _gnuplot_ to render some diagrams of your portfolio.